 The Uneek performed near the bottom of the pack regarding stability.
-Although the seems adequate out of the box, the trouble lies in the webbing-sole integration.
+Although it seems adequate out of the box, the trouble lies in the webbing-sole integration.
 When worn, the webbing conforms completely to the foot and provides the footbed itself no support.
 This means that the footbed easily flattens out with the foot, giving the shoes a downturned look and causing discomfort on long days or while wearing a heavy pack.
 For a more stable model, we'd try the Teva Tirra or a Chaco model.

 With a proprietary KEEN sole, traction was the Uneek's strong suit.
 Testers felt comfortable going up steep rock slabs and gravely terrain, and although the downhill was comfortable as well, the webbing strap system caused some instability.
 For a more traction-focused model, we recommend the Bedrock Cairn Adventure.

 As with the other KEEN models in our review, the Uneek performed fairly well for adjustments across the foot and in the midfoot.
 A bungee adjustment also makes the process quick and simple.
 However, without an ankle strap adjustment, many testers found that the ankle was uncomfortable and on and off was slow.
 For a more adjustable model, see the Chaco ZX/2.